Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1)(a) All revenue, except fines, collected pursuant to this article 16 shall be collected by the administrator and transmitted to the state treasurer, who shall credit the same to the collection agency cash fund, which fund is hereby created and referred to in this section as the “fund”.
+(1)(a) All revenue, except fines, collected pursuant to this article 16 before July 1, 2024, shall be collected by the administrator and transmitted to the state treasurer, who shall credit the money to the collection agency cash fund, which fund is created and referred to in this section as the “fund”.
 The general assembly shall make annual appropriations from the fund for the uses and purposes of this article 16.
 All revenue credited to the fund, including earned interest, shall be used for the administration and enforcement of this article 16.

 (2) All fines collected pursuant to this article 16, including but not limited to fines collected pursuant to section 5-16-127, shall be collected by the administrator and transmitted to the state treasurer, who shall credit the same to the general fund.